matrix-org/matrix-spec-proposals/drafts/general_api.rst

    v1 semantics?

-When a session starts, the home server can treat the user as "online".
-When the session ends, the home server can treat the user as "offline".
+When a client hits the event stream, the home server can treat the user as "online" (unless they override this).
+When the client has not hit the event stream for a certain period of time, the home server can treat the user as "offline".

 Inputs:
  - Presence state (online, offline, away, busy, do not disturb, etc)